These Linux distros still run on 32-bit hardware in 2026

 Debian is one of the oldest running Linux distributions in existence.
 It prioritizes stability over everything else, and while 32-bit support disappeared with Debian 13 released in 2025, you can still use earlier versions of Debian.

-Debian 11 reaches end of life in August 2026, which is why I'm recommending Debian 12, "Bookworm."
+Debian 11 is one such version, but it stops receiving security updates on August 31, 2026.
+That's why I'm recommending only Debian 12, nicknamed "Bookworm."
 You can safely keep using it until June 2028.

 Devuan (until 2028)